 a life of sustenance – Parnassa, a life of physical health – Hilutz Atzamot

-a life in which there is a fear of heaven and fear of sin – Yirat Shamayim ve’ Yirat Chet
+a life in which there is awe of heaven and fear of sin – Yirat Shamayim ve’ Yirat Chet

 a life in which there is no humiliation – Ein Busha u’Chlimah

-a life of wealth and honor – Osher ve’Kavod
+a life of sufficient wealth and honor – Osher ve’Kavod

-a life in which we will have love of Torah and awe and reverence of God – Ahavat Torah ve’Yirat HaShem
+a life in which we will have love of Torah and reverence of God – Ahavat Torah ve’Yirat HaShem

 a life in which Adonai, the Lord, fulfils our heartfelt requests for good.

-We read in the first verses of the book of the prophet Ezekiel that it was on the fifth day of this month that Ezekiel, then exiled with his people in Babylon, received his mysterious and glorious vision.
-We may wonder why he received this vision in Tammuz, a month of disaster, when the walls of Jerusalem were breached, a prelude to the destruction of the Holy Temple and the city being razed to the ground.
+We read in the first verses of the book of the prophet Ezekiel that it was on the fifth day of this month that Ezekiel, then exiled with his people in Babylon, received his mysterious and glorious vision of the Third Temple that would again house the glory of God on earth.
+We may wonder why he received this vision in Tammuz, a month of disaster, when the walls of Jerusalem were breached, a prelude to the destruction of the existing Holy Temple and the city being razed to the ground.
 An answer may be that the Holy One chooses to send compassion to the people at the time of their pain, an assurance of His Presence with them in the season they were exiled.
-Tammuz thus contains both suffering and it’s remedy, hesed – lovingkindness.
+Tammuz thus contains both suffering and its remedy, chessed – lovingkindness.

-Historically, the Jewish people have experienced many further tragedies during this month and three weeks of the month, called “Bein HaMitzerim” – In the Narrow Places or Dire Straits, are demarcated as a time of semi-mourning in remembrance of the suffering.
-Tammuz thus brings together loss (and all loss contains – grief, anger, pain… brokeness) and the quality of hesed, with it’s potential for healing, restoration and rejoicing.
+Historically, the Jewish people experienced many further tragedies during this month and in particular the three weeks of the month called “Bein HaMitzerim” – In the Narrow Places or Dire Straits.
+This time is demarcated as a time of semi-mourning in remembrance of the suffering, and to learn from it the lessons which strengthen us in the sufferings we inevitably face during our journey on earth.
+Tammuz thus brings together loss (and all loss contains – grief, anger, pain… brokeness) and the quality of chessed, with it’s potential for healing, restoration, and grateful rejoicing.